zaf/sipshock/Readme.md

 - rport  : Remote port (default 5060)

-The exec module in Kamailio, Opensips and propably every other SER fork passes the received SIP headers as environment viarables to the invoking shell.
+The exec module in Kamailio, Opensips and propably every other SER fork passes the received SIP headers as environment variables to the invoking shell.
 This makes these SIP proxies vulnerable to CVE-2014-6271 (Bash Shellshock).
-If a proxy is using any of the exec funtions and has the 'setvars' parameter set to the default value '1' then by sending SIP message containing a specially crafted header we can run arbitrary code on the proxy machine.
+If a proxy is using any of the exec funtions and has the 'setvars' parameter set to the default value '1' then by sending SIP messages containing a specially crafted header we can run arbitrary code on the proxy machine.

 Sipshock tries to detect such vulnerable proxies by sending SIP INVITE Messages